DMacharia-887/Premier-league/README.md

-This is the premier league like table:
+This is the premier league table.
+Link: https://premier-league-ten.vercel.app/